andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 It is important to understand the limitation of stylesheet approach as it is only suitable for view-only models because editing of styles by the user is not possible when styles come from the application stylesheet (and might be dynamically changed by the application).
 Using stylesheet's names also necessitates the use of **StyleResolver** in order to obtain the actual attribute values when they are needed (for instance, when exporting).
 And since the stylesheet might specify totally different styles for different RichTextAreas, the visual rendering and the exported attributes might differ, even when both controls are connected to the same model.

-This example illustrates how to style a read-only document created with the SimpleViewOnlyStyledModel and an application stylesheet:
+This example illustrates how to style a view-only document created with the SimpleViewOnlyStyledModel and an application stylesheet:

 ```java
         SimpleViewOnlyStyledModel m = new SimpleViewOnlyStyledModel();